 I travelled to Northern Greece in April 2016 and to Serbia in February 2017 with the arts-led NGO Clowns Without Borders UK, to document their work with children and communities living in crisis.
 For children in precarious environments, the opportunity to laugh and play is a welcome break from the harsh reality they face each day.
 It restores their rights simply to be children.
 For adults too, living in adverse situations, it is a precious thing to witness their sons and daughters smiling and having fun.

-These images are from my 2018 exhibition Displaced Connections, presented by the 12 Star Gallery, Europe House, in London.
+Displaced Connections was presented by the 12 Star Gallery, Europe House, in London in 2018.